Passports

 Detailed information about your N.U.in location’s visa process will be provided in the spring preceding your fall program entry.
 If applicable, Northeastern or the host partner institution will provide the documentation needed.
 Please note that such information is intended as informational guidance only and does not constitute legal advice.
 Global Experience Office staff cannot advise students or families concerning visa requirements and/or application processes.

-Click Here For The 2025 N.U.in Czech Republic Visa Guide
+Click here for the 2026 N.U.in Czech Republic Visa Guide.

 Please read and ensure that you understand the following points regarding the visa process of your N.U.in location: